joelspi97/portfolio/README.md

 To build this project I used Node v16.15.1 and npm v8.11.0, so it's also advisable that you use the same versions.

+Follow these steps:
+1. Open the project on your preferred code editor.
+2. Open a terminal and go inside the backend directory: **cd backend**
+3. Run the following command: **npm run devStart**
+4. Open a new terminal and go inside the frontend directory: **cd frontend**
+5. Run the following command: **npm start**

 ## Screenshots
 ![Screenshot of Joel's portoflio 1 of 4.
 It's the initial view, which is a picture of Joel coding con his laptop.](./screenshots/screenshot1.png)